Trustworthy Medical Question Answering: An Evaluation-Centric Survey: Evaluation Dimensions of Trustworthiness

 Explainability evaluates how well the system can provide reasoning or justification for its answers~\cite{explainabilitysv}.
 In medical QA, explanations are vital: clinicians and patients are more likely to trust an answer if they understand why the model gave it.
 Moreover, a correct answer without rationale may be less useful in practice than a slightly incomplete answer with a solid explanation that a clinician can follow up on.

 Explainability assessments involve two aspects: the presence of explanations and their quality—accuracy and clarity.
 Benchmarks such as MedExQA~\cite{MedExQA} explicitly require models to provide explanations, comparing them against multiple ground-truth explanations using lexical metrics (e.g., BLEU/ROUGE).
 However, lexical overlap alone isn't sufficient, as fluent explanations might still be incorrect or irrelevant.
-Thus, human evaluations are essential, with experts rating explanations for correctness, completeness, and coherence. \citet{MedExpQA} included human annotation in MedExQA and demonstrated that models offering better explanation correlated with deeper understanding.
+Thus, human evaluations are essential, with experts rating explanations for correctness, completeness, and coherence.
+However, a critical challenge in explainability is the distinction between an explanation's plausibility and its faithfulness.
+Plausibility refers to how convincing an explanation appears to humans, whereas faithfulness measures how accurately it reflects the model's true internal reasoning process \cite{Faithfulness}.
+Many post-hoc explanation techniques, such as saliency maps or attention weights, can produce justifications that are superficially plausible but do not faithfully capture the model’s actual decision-making mechanisms.
+Therefore, even when such explanations enhance user trust or perceived usability, they risk being misleading if interpreted as a faithful indicators of model reasoning. \citet{MedExpQA} included human annotation in MedExQA and demonstrated that models offering better explanation correlated with deeper understanding.

 Explainability also extends to complex tasks requiring detailed reasoning, such as multi-hop questions or diagnostic case studies \cite{feng-etal-2020-scalable}.
 Transparent and consistent explanations indicating clear logic receive higher ratings.
 Evaluating explanation quality ensures that models truly understand medical content rather than simply guessing correctly, thus enhancing trust and practical utility~\cite{reasoningsv}.